 2003 FIRST PARTIAL DIAGNOSIS

 Our family therefore found itself groping in the dark, as happens to many who encounter one of these rare and unknown pathologies on their path.
-Not much was known about this disease, about the symptoms it would entail in the years to come, the only certainty that there would be worsening.
-We didn't know who to ask, when we did it with someone we realized that they didn't know this name.
+Not much was known about this disease, about the symptoms it would entail in the years to come, the only certainty was that there would be worsening.
+We didn't know who to ask to, when we did it with someone we realized that they didn't know this name.
 I too, frankly, did not imagine that there were such unknown diseases.

 THE SEARCH FOR INFORMATION

-In the meantime we did not settle for what they told us in the hospital and we changed our strategy, we tried to understand what it was about on the internet, hours, days, weeks of investigations and data collection, but even here we could not find anything interesting for us.
+In the meantime we did not settle for what they told us in the hospital and we changed our strategy, we tried to understand what it was about on the internet, hours, days, weeks of investigations and data collection, but even there we could not find anything interesting for us.

 We therefore moved on to another strategy, infiltrating in all the associations of muscular dystrophy in Italy and abroad.
 We have participated in many congresses on the subject and we continued to study and collect information of all kinds, but always little about our disease and many about others.